Yizkor Book for Mikháleshik (Michalishek) in Vilna Province (Michalishki, Belarus)

 Urke Blacher (Jorek Blocher) (30 pp); English (translated by Vital Zajka, annotated by Ruth C. Clarke).
 Note 1: Hours of audiotape from 1991 of interviews with Mr. Blacher about his native town were located in Sept.
 2022.
 These have been restored and digitized thanks to the generosity of a group of friends of Urke Blacher in the United States.
 Note 2: See also Jorek Blocher papers and his documents and diary at EHRI.
 See also Urke Blacher papers at the United States Holocaust Memorial Museum.

-Frúmele Goldhekht (Fruma Goldhecht) (42 pp.)
+Frúmele Goldhekht (Fruma Goldhecht) (42 pp.).

-Abba Gordin (from his 1958 autobiography) (Buenos Aires, 1958)
+Abba Gordin (selections from his 1958 autobiography) (Buenos Aires, 1958)

 Menke Katz (in English) (22 pp.).
 Note: see also Dovid Katz’s biography.